E D U C A T I O N | R E S E A R C H | E X T E N S I O N

 Questions may also be directed to the MTF: firstname.lastname@example.org / or Dan Lucas (Chairman of Scholarships) at: email@example.com

-Applicant interviews will take place: TBD - Location: TBD
+Applicant interviews will take place: December 13th - Location: TBD

 Students are requested to participate as MTF members.
 Student memberships can register on the MTF website and are made available at no charge to students.

 Previous winners are not eligible to reapply for the same award.